PeterPeng2017/GetAndCleanData/CodeBook.md

 * mean(): Mean value
 * std(): Standard deviation

+#### avg
+avg is the average value of each measurement for each subject and each activity

 ## Code explanation
 This section explains the script code which does the transformation.
 The 2 powerful library "dplyr" and "tidyr" have been heavily used to complete the tasks.